EmbroidePy/pyembroidery/README.md

 pyembroidery must to be small enough to be finished in short order and big enough to pack a punch.

 * pyembroidery must read and write: PES, DST, EXP, JEF, VP3.
-* pyembroidery must fully support commands: STITCH, JUMP, TRIM, STOP, END, COLOR_CHANGE, SEQUIN_MODE and SEQUIN_EJECT.
+* pyembroidery must fully support commands: STITCH, JUMP, TRIM, STOP, END, COLOR_CHANGE, NEEDLE_SET, SEQUIN_MODE and SEQUIN_EJECT.
 * pyembroidery must support and function in Python 2.7

 Pyembroidery fully meets and exceeds all of these requirements.